Art in Nazi Germany: Individual NSDAP artists

 According to Klaus Fischer, "Many German writers, artists, musicians, and scientists not only stayed but flourished under the Nazis, including some famous names such as Werner Heisenberg, Otto Hahn, Max Planck, Gerhart Hauptmann, Gottfried Benn, Martin Heidegger, and many others".

 In September 1944, the Ministry of Public Enlightenment and Propaganda prepared a list of 1,041 artists considered crucial to Nazi culture, and therefore exempt from war service.
-This Gottbegnadeten list provides a well-documented index to the painters, sculptors, architects and filmmakers who were regarded by the Nazis as politically sympathetic, culturally valuable, and still residing in Germany at this late stage of the war.
+This Gottbegnadeten list provides a well-documented index to the painters, sculptors, architects, and filmmakers who the Nazis regarded as politically sympathetic, culturally valuable, and still residing in Germany at this late stage of the war.